Culture Shock: Overview

 Reminders of Home – It’s bound to happen – little signs of home will spring up and can easily turn into big signs of homesickness.
 For me it’s always watching movies that feature New York City.
 I always find it helpful to reflect on the reasons that brought me to that time and place and realize that going home will sneak up on me way too fast.

 Immersing too Fast – You may feel like “jumping right into the swing of things” is a great idea.
 But also remember that patience is a virtue.
 Easing into a culture can really help in the adjustment period.

-When Michael and I decided to take our career break, he really wanted to go to Australia and New Zealand and I wanted to return to Thailand and explore Laos for the first time.
+Australia and New Zealand and I wanted to return to Thailand and explore Laos for the first time.
 By starting in the countries that were easier to assimilate to (Australia and New Zealand) it was easier to transition to Homestays and Hilltribe Treks where no one spoke English.
 Michael even admits that he probably wouldn’t have enjoyed communal bathing in a Hmong village or feeding baby goats in Thailand if we had started there.

 Even a well-traveled person can experience culture shock.
 After a nine-month gap in travel, Sherry decided to volunteer in Nepal for a couple of weeks before teaching English in Vietnam.
 One thing she didn’t expect was the transition to be so difficult: